 Since obtaining my PhD in 2010, I have worked as a researcher at the Universities of Exeter and Plymouth, and as an Associate Lecturer at the University of Aberdeen.
 On 13th July 2018, I launched the Secular Liturgies Creative Writing Project, now called the Secular Liturgies Network and Forum.
 It is a culmination of all my previous work, inspired by my love of writing, my experience as a published writer of liturgies and poetry, and my knowledge of history, theology, philosophy and comparative religion.
 I bring a combination of four approaches, the scholarly, the journalistic, the creative and the pastoral to the work of the SLN&F.

-Any questions about the SLN&F?
+Any questions about the SLN&F or about nonreligious pastoral support?
 Email me at email@example.com

 The External Advisory Board